anthonymashford/anthonymashford.github.io/_posts/2023-12-15-cool-access.md

 ### Register the Resource Provider

-The cool-access tier feature is currently in Public Preview, to enable access to the feature you first need to register the resource provider.
+The cool-access tier feature is currently in **Public Preview**, to enable access to the feature you first need to register the resource provider.
 To register the feature, run the Azure PowerShell command below.

 ~~~
 Register-AzProviderFeature -ProviderNamespace Microsoft.NetApp -FeatureName ANFCoolAccess